 The remote nature of Kiandra, nestled amidst untamed wilderness, presented numerous challenges and hardships.
 The demanding physical exertion required for mining, combined with the unforgiving conditions, would have surely tested Gilbert's resilience and determination.
 It is conceivable that he, like many others, found the arduous realities of life on the diggings to be overwhelming.

-Although the specific details of Gilbert's time in Kiandra remain elusive, it is reasonable to assume that the formidable combination of the remote landscape, harsh working conditions, and backbreaking labor led to his eventual departure from the area.
-The pursuit of gold in such an untamed frontier demanded unwavering dedication, and it is likely that Gilbert's presence there was but a fleeting chapter in his adventurous life.
+Although the specific details of Gilbert's time in Kiandra remain elusive, it is reasonable to assume that the formidable combination of the remote landscape, harsh working conditions, and backbreaking labour led to his eventual departure from the area.
+The pursuit of gold in such an untamed frontier demanded unwavering dedication, and it is likely that Gilbert's, at 16, presence there was but a fleeting chapter in his adventurous life.

-Speculation surrounding Gilbert and Gardiner's connection at Kiandra must be approached with caution.
-The geographical separation between Cockatoo Island and Kiandra, combined with Gardiner's imprisonment during those formative years, makes it highly improbable for them to have had any prior knowledge of one another.
+Speculation surrounding Gilbert and Gardiner's connection at Kiandra must be dismissed.
+The geographical separation between Cockatoo Island and Kiandra, combined with Gardiner's imprisonment during those years, makes it highly improbable for them to have had any prior knowledge of one another.
 The circumstances simply did not align for their paths to intersect before Lambing Flat, a location notorious for its gold rush activity.

 While the romantic allure of linking these two figures in history may captivate the imagination, it is crucial to base our understanding on the available facts.
 The realities of time, distance, and Gardiner's incarceration undermine the plausibility of their acquaintance prior to Lambing Flat, thereby dispelling the notion propagated by some writers.